motion/orbit/notes/next-nate.md

 next

-install apps / app bundles

-TODO: make webpack just turn every import in appInfo.js into an external, then you can require it during command-build and all the packages are there already, then can write out all the important details to buildInfo.json. solves some of our issues

 - [ ] need to fix app icons completely
 - [ ] new app setup pane with "create new app" as well
 - [ ] installs app into workspace when you click oauth/setup